mapprotocol/docs/map-protocol/validator/QuickStart.md

-## How To unlock lockedMap
+## How To withdraw MAP
 ### Step 1: [unlock](Marker.md#Unlock)

-Unlocks map that becomes withdrawable after the unlocking period.
+Unlocks MAP that becomes withdrawable after the unlocking period.

-you just unlock your nonvoting map.
+You can only unlock your nonvoting map.

-if you are a validator you will be limit by 'balanceRequirement'
+if you are a validator you will be limit by 'balanceRequirement'(10k MAP)

 ```bash
 Detailed introduction